tshr-d-dragon/Semantic_Segmentation_Models/README.md

 # Semantic_Segmentation_Models
-I am aiming to write different Semantic Segmentation models from scratch with different pretrained backbones.
+In this repository, I am aiming to write different Semantic Segmentation models from scratch with different pretrained backbones.

 ## 1. DeepLabV3plus with SqueezeAndExcitation: